-April Yantis Zech enters her fifth year as Director of Operations with the Auburn volleyball team and sixth year overall with the program.
-The Hanover, Pa. native has 16 years of volleyball experience on the Division I level, including four years of playing experience.
+April (Yantis) Zech enters her sixth year as Director of Operations with the Auburn volleyball team and seventh year overall with the program.
+The Hanover, Pa. native has 17 years of volleyball experience on the Division I level, including four years of playing experience.

 She came to Auburn following a season at the University of Georgia.
 The Bulldogs went 6-25 in 2006, 2-18 in the SEC.